Macau Lifestyle

 Dine at Fernando’s Restaurant

 Coloane Island has plenty of worthy restaurants and cafes that will satisfy your cravings.
 Check our dining guide to learn more about them.
-Fernando’s has a special place in the heart of locals and word about it has spread way beyond the city’s borders.
+Fernando’s has a special place in the heart of locals, and word about it has spread way beyond the city’s borders.
 If you find yourself at Hac-Sá beach, this cozy restaurant should be the one to choose for lunch or dinner.

-Always full of chattering diners and surrounded by a garden where the owners grow herbs and vegetables, Fernando’s has been offering comfort food at good prices since 1986.
+Always full of chattering diners and surrounded by a garden where the owners grow herbs and vegetables, Fernando’s has offered comfort food at good prices since 1986.
 Go for fresh fish or seafood dishes, and remember to accompany your meal with a bottle of chilled Portuguese white–you won’t regret it.
 You can’t book ahead, so come early and put your name down for a table.

 Fernando’s Restaurant 9 Praia de Hac Sa, Coloane, +853 2888 2264, www.fernando-restaurant.com